SOAPP-CT O&M Cost Estimator

 Updated product provides framework for estimating gas turbine plant O&M costs

 The software tool is comprehensive in scope and can be used for a variety of purposes.
 For instance, the type of operating duty has a significant impact on maintenance cost.
 For peaking service the number of starts generally controls the frequency of major maintenance activities while the maintenance frequency of base load units is governed by the number of fired hours.
 The type of service and the number of units on site also impact staffing decisions.

-The SOAPP-CT O&M Cost Estimator is designed for use with the Windows® operating system.
-Microsoft® Excel (2007, 2010, 2013) is required to run the software.
+The SOAPP-CT O&M Cost Estimator is designed for use with the Windows® operating system (Win 7, 10).
+Microsoft® Excel (2010, 2013, 2016) is required to run the software.
 Adobe Acrobat Reader is required to read and print the electronic (pdf format) version of the manual.
 Oracle Crystal Ball®, an optional add-in program for use with Excel provides the additional statistical capabilities that are needed in order to take full advantage of the SOAPP-CT O&M Cost Estimator's features.
 The SOAPP-CT O&M Cost Estimator can be used as a standalone product or in conjunction with the SOAPP-CT WorkStation.